 No guideline exists regarding the disqualification of a patient from athletic participation after a concussion.
 The American Medical Society for Sports Medicine suggests an individualized approach for each patient and consideration of factors such as persistent symptoms, the number of lifetime concussions, previous prolonged recoveries from a concussion, and the perceived ease of sustaining a repeat concussion when deciding on continued athletic participation.

-Management of a concussion requires a multi-disciplinary approach involving the patient, family members, coaches, therapists, athletic trainers, and medical providers.
-Multidisciplinary care can have a positive impact on both patient care as well as resource utilization.
+Management of a concussion requires an interprofessional approach involving the patient, family members, coaches, therapists, athletic trainers, and medical providers. an interprofessional care can have a positive impact on both patient care as well as resource utilization.
 Therapists and neuropsychologists play a particularly important role in the management of a patient with severe symptoms or post-concussion syndrome.
 In the pediatric population, involving schools and teachers to facilitate the patient's re-integration into academics is of great importance as well.

 |||Harmon KG,Drezner JA,Gammons M,Guskiewicz KM,Halstead M,Herring SA,Kutcher JS,Pana A,Putukian M,Roberts WO, American Medical Society for Sports Medicine position statement: concussion in sport.
 British journal of sports medicine.
 2013 Jan; [PubMed PMID: 23243113]|